EoghanDelaney/pands-project/README.md

 It is clear that with one google search a wealth of knowledge relating to the Fishers Iris dataset can be found.
 The key acumen from this assigement is how to approch a dataset without any prior knowledge of it.
 Firstly you must understand what and how the dataset is made up.
 This in turn can help you extract what you want from it.

-After completing this project I believe I have a much better understanding of to code along with the principles of programming.
-I had not prior knowledge of programming and found the module very informative.
-The assignment gave a good insight into how to investigate a dataset without any prior knowledge, what approach to take when analysing, a
-# 4. Potential Progression

 # 5. Bibliography